 Follow our blog here.

-At Fieldston Lower, Spanish is studied from Pre-K to fifth grade.
-Students practice vocabulary and grammar by recreating everyday life activities like going to a restaurant, visiting the doctor, or making use of their passports in an imaginary trip around the world.
-The motto of the program is “if you can touch it, you can say it.”
+Spanish at Fieldston Lower is about fun and learning at the same time.
+Students practice vocabulary and grammar by recreating everyday activities such as going to a restaurant, visiting the doctor, or making use of their passport.
 All activities are designed to encourage conversational skills.
-Singing, puppets, games, short stories, and even cooking are part of the program.
-Spanish cultures and customs are presented through activities such as El Día de los Muertos and Cinco de Mayo.
+Singing, puppets, games, short stories, and cooking are part of the program.

 Science, along with Social Studies, serves as the core of children’s studies throughout their years at Fieldston Lower.
 In the lower grades the curriculum centers around the individual, family, and community, as well as the easily observable components of the natural world around us: seeds and seasons, birds and butterflies.
 In the upper grades the core is centered around history and more complex natural phenomena such as ecosystems and severe weather systems.
 The objectives of teaching science includes expanding the children’s knowledge of their surroundings and encouraging critical thinking about the social and natural worlds.
 The study of a community is the foundation for looking at the broader society, while the study of a specific species or class of animals and its relation to people, is the foundation for an understanding of the concept of ecology.
 This knowledge, gained through firsthand experience and information from a wide variety of sources, combined with many opportunities to discuss, recreate, and express their questions and understanding, leads children to both wisdom and responsibility.